 Chère maman, quand je rêve,Malheureuse, à toi c'est toi.A l'âge de 15 ans, j'ai roulé,Manche à manche, malheureuse.J'connais, père et mère,Plus personne pour m'aimer,Plus ma femme pour m'ennuyer.Toi tu m'as dit,De t'espérer,De père et mère, oui j'ai quitté.Toi malheureuse,Depuis à l'âge de 15 ans,J'ai roulé manche à manche,J'ai roulé ma bouteille.

 By May of 1935, his drummer, Tony Gonzales, had left.
 So, Leo picked up O.P.
 Shreve and Johnny Roberts on drums and bass, and the group headed to Chicago for a marathon recording session with Decca where they recorded "Quand Je Suis Bleu" (#17010).
+Quite possibly, Leo was inspired by the lyrics of Dennis McGee in his song "Les Blues Du Texas".

 |Lake Charles American Press|